reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 		try {
 			DynamoDbClientBuilder builder = DynamoDbClient.builder();
-			// awsLocalEndpoint is set only in local environments if(awsLocalEndpoint != null) {
+			// awsLocalEndpoint is set only in local environments if(awsEndpoint != null) {
-				// override aws endpoint with localstack URL in dev environment builder.endpointOverride(new URI(awsLocalEndpoint));
+				// override aws endpoint with localstack URL in dev environment builder.endpointOverride(new URI(awsEndpoint));
 			}
 			dynamoDB = builder.region(region).build();
 		}catch(URISyntaxException ex) {
-			log.error("Invalid url {}",awsLocalEndpoint);
+			log.error("Invalid url {}",awsEndpoint);
+			throw new IllegalStateException("Invalid url "+awsEndpoint,ex);
 		}
 		return dynamoDB;
 	}

 ```
-We inject the URL of LocalStack using the variable `awsLocalEndpoint`.
+We inject the URL of LocalStack using the variable `awsEndpoint`.
 The value is set only when we run our application using the local profile, else it has the default value null.

 In the method `getDdbClient()`, we pass this variable to the `endpointOverride()` method in the DynamoDbClientBuilder class only if the variable awsLocalEndpoint has a value which is the case when using the local profile.